VedantYeola/VedantYeola/README.md

   </a>
 </div>

 <h2 align="left">Hi 👋!
-My name is Vedant Yeola and I'm a Software Developer from Pune, India.</h2>
+My name is Vedant Yeola and I'm a Software Developer | Cloud & DevOps Enthusiast from Pune, India.</h2>

 ---